lmerchant/convert_line_p_to_exchange/Readme.md

 A config file is required to identify if integration testing to be run or run main program to create files.
 An output folder name is required and cruise list to map canadian line p cruise id to expocode.
 Config file CRUISE_LIST defines which raw files are processed.
 Match cruise id to expocode id.
 Use cruise report dates to create expocode want to upload data to.

-Config file config.py must be in same folder
+Configuration file config.py must be in same folder as the program

-Make sure TESTING is set to False
+Make sure TESTING is set to False.
+This is a flag used when running integration tests

 ## Running the code

+With the program installed (see "Setup environment"), run the following at the command line:

-Activate the environment with the command 'source env/bin/activate' and run the following at the command line,
+With the program installed (see "Setup environment"), activate the virtual environment and run the following at the command line,
+'''
 python3 convert_line_p_to_exchange.py
+'''

+# zip files up for each line for submitting to CCHDO

+From within the data output folder exchange_line_p_data, run the zip job
+'''
+./zip_folders.job
+'''

+This will create zipped archives of each line

+# Test the Exchange data format of output

+Check Exchange format of output files using uow (A command internal to CCHDO)

+From within the data output folder exchange_line_p_data, run the uow job
+'''
+./uow_check.job
+'''

+This will produce uow output files to manually check if any errors.

 # To test the code